cltk/cltk/docs/old_english.rst

 * Conditional Random Field (CRF) model
 * Perceptron model

-(Bigram and trigram models are also available, but unsuitable due to low accuracy.)
+(Bigram and trigram models are also available, but unsuitable due to low recall.)

 The taggers were trained from annotated data from the `The ISWOC Treebank <http://iswoc.github.io/>`_ (license: Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License).